Kids & COVID

 Parents or caregivers who have concerns about their child’s health, including concerns about COVID-19 or MIS-C, should call a pediatrician or other healthcare provider immediately.

-What are the current CDC recommendations for children in school regarding COVID-19?
+What are the current recommendations for children in school regarding COVID-19?

-On April 12, 2021 the CDC updated the guidelines for children returning to school.
+In April 2021 the CDC provided these guidelines for children returning to school.

 A summary of the guidelines allows for children to return to school with 3’ of physical distancing among students (6’ between students and adults and among adults in groups) while being monitored and controlled in the classroom.
 While physical distancing guidelines in the classroom have been revised, all other guidelines remain in place to prevent the spread of COVID-19 including: